 1. Charging my phone outside my bedroom.
 I kind of love this, kind of hate this.
 Because you know what I REALLY want to do first thing in the morning when I wake up?
 Look at my email, check Instagram, read a few blogs, maybe pin a couple of things.
 But when it’s on the other side of the house, charging in my office, I get in the shower instead and can be mostly ready before the girls wake up, which definitely starts my day on a better foot than knowing that Payless is having a clearance sale.
 But really, it’s made a huge difference to not waste 20 minutes puttering around online before I get out of bed and to not have the temptation to look at my phone while I get ready.

 2. Buying snacks.
 This sounds ridiculous, I know, but I have been the worst snack-buying parent on the plant since Ella was born.
 I just never want to spend money on snacks and then, guess what?
 There’s nothing to eat when it’s snack time, and my children are those children sadly eyeing the other kids’ snacks at the playground (or, you know, trying to steal them), and I finally decided this summer that I was just going to buck up and start buying snacks to keep on hand.
 We’ve tried a lot of different snacks over the past months, and it’s made snack time and outings so much easier, because there is actually something to eat or grab on our way out the door.
 We picked up these Lil’ Beanies from Target this week, and Star was the happiest camper at the park (and didn’t try to eat my leftover Cafe Zupas sandwich, so definitely a win-win).
 They look kind of like Cheetos (minus the orange film that is impossible to wash off), but they’re made from navy beans, so they have a good amount of protein and iron and fiber, which I appreciate.
-Also, there is an Ibotta offer for them, so you get $0.75 back when you buy them (is it just me, or is it much more interesting to try a new snack when there is a coupon or discount?).

 3. Getting outside on a daily basis.
 To be fair, this is not feasible when it is regularly hitting 117.
 But now that the weather is cooling down, I’m trying to make sure we get back in the habit.
 In the afternoons we often take our snacks on the front or back patios and the girls jump on the trampoline or swing on the porch swing.
 I’m also trying to make sure we hit the park more frequently or walk around the block to drop something off at a neighbor’s instead of driving.
 The fresh air seems to make everyone less crazy and also means they sleep better at night.
 It also means more baths because they have filthy little hands and feet by the end of the day.